 11 Dec '14 in Catered Chalets

-Top Ten Tips When Booking A Short Break Ski Holiday
+Top Ten Tips For Booking A Short Break Ski Holiday

-Short breaks are becoming more and more popular and ski chalets are leading the way because lets be honest, no one wants to cook when you are only in resort for 3 days.
-However, booking a short ski break is much more complicated than booking a week long holiday.
-Having dealt with many short breaks, there are some common mistakes made so I’ve put together a small list to help you avoid the most common pitfalls.
+Short break ski holidays are becoming increasingly popular, with many time-poor skiiers hitting the slopes to get a few days’ fix of the mountains.
+Ski chalets are leading the way here, because let’s be honest – no one wants to cook when you are only in resort for three days.
+However, booking a short ski break is much more complicated than booking a week-long ski holiday.
+Having dealt with many short breaks, there are some common mistakes made so we’ve put together a list to help you avoid the most common pitfalls.

 We all love Val d’Isere and Zermatt but spending 4 hours each way on the coach really eats into your time on the slopes.
 You are much better off booking somewhere like Chamonix, Morzine or St. Anton, which are all within an hour and a half from their respective airports.

-Be prepared to be slightly over the odds than you might for a week’s package, charter flights that come as standard with a week long holiday are much cheaper than what you will end up paying Easyjet, Swiss or any of the other main carriers, same deal for the transfers.
+Be prepared to pay slightly over the odds than you might for a week’s package.
+Charter flights that come as standard with a week-long holiday are much cheaper than what you will end up paying Easyjet, Swiss or any of the other main carriers.
+The same goes for the transfers.
 Also, lift passes get cheaper per day the longer duration you buy.

-- If possible, don’t go over the weekend:
+4: If possible, don’t go over the weekend

 If you are completely footloose with dates, consider a Sunday to Wednesday break.
 They are normally MUCH cheaper because the chalet operator can still sell the other half of the week for a good price.

-First of all, they are generally much cheaper than 4 seats on a coach transfer but you also gain in flexibility.
-You can leave when you want, maximising your time on the slopes, rather than getting off the hill earlier than you need to to catch the bus to the airport.
-Having a car with you also means you don’t need to drop your stuff off at your accommodation before heading out, as long as you aren’t shy then just change in the car and head out.
+First of all, they are generally much cheaper than four seats on a coach transfer, but you also gain in flexibility.
+You can leave when you want, maximising your time on the slopes, rather than getting off the hill earlier than you need to so you can catch the bus to the airport.
+Having a car with you also means you don’t need to drop your stuff off at your accommodation before heading out.
+As long as you aren’t shy then just change in the car and head out.

 If you have your own skis or boards (or you can borrow some) then take them.
-Nothing aggravates a weekend breaker more than spending 2 hours in the ski shop getting set up.
+Nothing aggravates a short ski breaker more than spending two hours in the ski shop getting set up

-- If booking last minute, look at taking a week long package and….
+8: If you’re booking last-minute, look at taking a week-long package and…

 Beginners are much better off going for a week.
-Not only will tuition be easier to sort out but also for a beginner, it really won’t “click” in a couple of days and you’ll go home feeling frustrated.
+Not only will tuition be easier to sort out, but skiing doesn’t really ‘click’ for a couple of days, so you’ll just go home feeling frustrated.